SuperSaiki/SuperSaiki.github.io/KNN.md

 Every leaf note contains: 1)characteristic coordinate.
 2)Segregate Shaft.
 3)Indicator direct to the left.
 4)Indicator direct to the right.
 For detailed describtion see LiHang's book "Statistic Learning Method" or check the references.

 ### 3.6 Code (Note that class is also an object，so it can also be assigned to another variable.
-Also there is something called meta class(元类))
+Also there is something called metaclass(元类))

 #### 1) Without using sklearn
 ```markdown